hachmannlab/chemlg/README.md

 Please cite the use of ChemLG as:

-    (1) M.A.F.
-Afzal, J.A.
-Dudwadkar, J. Hachmann, ChemLG – A Program Suite for the Generation of Compound Libraries and the Survey of Chemical Space, in preparation.
+    (1) Afzal, M. A. F.; Vishwakarma, G.; Dudwadkar, J. A.;Haghighatlari, M.; Hachmann, J. ChemLG– A Library Generator for the Exploration and Enumeration of Chemical and Materials Spaces.
+2019; https://github.com/hachmannlab/chemlg
     (2) M.A.F.
-Afzal, J. Hachmann, ChemLG – A Molecular and Materials Library Generator for the Enumeration and Exploration of Chemical Space.
+Afzal, G. Vishwakarma, J. Hachmann, ChemLG – A Molecular and Materials Library Generator for the Enumeration and Exploration of Chemical Space.
 Available from: https://hachmannlab.github.io/chemlg.
     (3) J. Hachmann, M.A.F.
 Afzal, M. Haghighatlari, Y. Pal, Building and Deploying a Cyberinfrastructure for the Data-Driven Design of Chemical Systems and the Exploration of Chemical Space, Mol.
 Simul.
 44 (2018), 921-929.
 DOI: 10.1080/08927022.2018.1471692

 ## Acknowledgement